What You Need to Know About Separation and Divorce

 - Marital v.
 Separate.

 The first question is to determine what assets make up the marital property, because it is only this property that is subject to being divided.
 Think of how a poker table looks at the start of a hand.
 The judge has to decide what chips get put in the pot in the middle of the table.
 Each chip represents a piece of marital property.
 Only marital property gets put on the table.
 Separate property doesn’t get on the table, and thus doesn’t get divided.
-The only exception to this rule is in the case of “part marital – part separate property,” which will be discussed below).
+The only exception to this rule is in the case of “part marital – part separate property,” which will be discussed below.

 - Marital Property is, as a general rule, all property that is acquired with money that is earned by either party during the marriage and all property that is created by either party during the marriage, whether the property is titled in joint names, sole names, or jointly with another party.
+“During the marriage,” by the way, in this context, means between the date of marriage and the date of your last separation.

 - Separate Property is everything else.
 It includes any property that either party brings into the marriage, any property that is acquired by either party during the marriage by inheritance or by gift from someone other than the other party to the marriage, and any property acquired during the marriage in exchange for or from the proceeds of sale of separate property, provided that the new property is maintained as separate property.